 CJ 501 - Seminar in Policing and Law Enforcement

 This course is an advanced approach to policing and law enforcement.
-The focus of the class will be on the operations and functioning of policing and law enforcement departments at the local, state and federal levels.
-The course will examine related areas such as personnel, practices, procedures and issues in policing and law enforcement.
-This course will investigate additional areas such as use of technology in policing, police subculture and community policing.
+The focus of the class will be on the operations and function of police/law enforcement departments at the local, state, and deferral levels.
+The course will examine related areas such as personnel, practices, procedures, and issues in policing/law enforcement.
+This course will investigate additional areas such as the use of technology in policing, police subculture, and community policing.

 CJ 505 – Terrorism